jegioma/FlickerLog/README.md

 ## Usage

-Enter a search query for a movie or tv show to display relevent results to your search
+Enter a search query for a movie or tv show to display relevent results to your search <br/>
 <img src='/public/search.png' width='400px' height='200px' />

 <br/>

 Click a on a search result to get more detailed information.
-From here, registered users can add the result to any of their created WatchLists
+From here, registered users can add the result to any of their created WatchLists <br/>
 <img src='/public/details.png' width='400px' height='200px' />

 <br />

-Create and manage your WatchLists to your preferences and share/view with others to discover and inspire yourself to find what to watch next.
+Create and manage your WatchLists to your preferences.
+Share/view with others to discover and inspire yourself to find what to watch next. <br/>
 <img src='/public/profile.png' width='400px' height='200px' />
 <p align="right">(<a href="#readme-top">back to top</a>)</p>